Gargamiel/PokeWorld/README.md

 My first objective after release will be to fix most of these bugs and compatibility issue before adding new content.
 If you do find a bug, please report it so that i may fix it.
 I could have spent more time testing, but this would mean pushing the release further and further, instead of letting the community enjoy my work.

-# PokeWorld
+# PokéWorld

-PokéWorld adds 493 species of Pokémon from the first four generations to RimWorld, each with their own unique characteristics akin to the original games.
+PokéWorld adds all 493 species of Pokémon from the first four generations to RimWorld, each with their own unique characteristics akin to the original games.

 Try and catch as many of these Pokémon as you can to fill up your Pokédex, battle against other wild Pokémon and raiders to gain experience and level up your Pokémon, who will learn more powerfull moves and eventually evolve to grow ever stronger!